LisaHJung/Part-3-Running-full-text-queries-and-combined-queries-with-Elasticsearch-and-Kibana/README.md

  }
 }
 ```
-When the `match_phrase` parameter is used, all hits returned must meet the following criteria:
+When the `match_phrase` parameter is used, all hits must meet the following criteria:
 1. the search terms "Shape", "of", and "you" must appear in the headline field.
 2. the terms must appear in that order.
 3. the terms must appear next to each other.